WillAdams/myappmaker-sdd/ch-definition-requirements-challenges.md

 Of course there are ways to integrate Python into these environments.
 However, what we worry about is whether the current capabilities of those mobile solutions meet the needs of this project, which is already complex enough even for desktop.

-In our conversations, Mr. Adams also mentioned Godot and gdscript as technologies he's been keeping an eye out for, given its wide range of applications, like its usage for UI programming in screens from Tesla vehicles.
+In conversations, Godot and gdscript were mentioned as technologies of potential interest given its wide range of applications, such as its usage for UI programming in screens for Tesla vehicles.
 Despite being a game engine and not an app builder, Godot's versatility sets it as a great inspiration for app builder projects.
 As a matter of fact, not being in the category of app builder software doesn't make Godot any less suitable for app making.
 In fact, many business and developers use it to develop all kinds of applications, like [Pixelorama](https://github.com/Orama-Interactive/Pixelorama), for instance.

 Note for a drawing program, hand-drawn appearances are pleasing, popular and helpful for representing UI, with a hand-drawn appearance often noted as an aid to discussing UI mockups: